-A blanking bitstream is a specific type of partial bitstream, one that represents a black box.
+A blanking bitstream is a specific type of partial bitstream, one that represents a logical black box.
+In Vivado this is referred to as a greybox, as it is not completely empty.
 It removes the functionality of an existing Reconfigurable Module by replacing it with new functionality, which consists simply of tie-off LUTs on all appropriate module I/O.

-To create a black box Reconfigurable Module, you remove the logical and physical representation of a fully placed and routed design configuration and replace it with tie-off LUTs.
+To create a greybox Reconfigurable Module, you remove the logical and physical representation of a fully placed and routed design configuration and replace it with tie-off LUTs.
 Starting with a routed configuration (with the static design locked) in active memory, run these steps: